lucianolao/Clinical-System/README.md

 # Medical Clinical System

 ## Usage
-This was a project created in the .NET Framework
+This was a project created in the .NET Framework.
-Tables.txt contains sample SQL commands for creating the tables and testing
+Tables.txt contains sample SQL commands for creating the tables and testing.

 ## Notes
-Database was in a AWS server (link to the database would have to be changed in order to make this program functional)
+Database was in a AWS server (link to the database would have to be changed in order to make this program functional).